 Work integrated learning

-If you have questions about which WIL option is the best fit for you, or about planning where WIL can fit in your study plan, contact Belinda Pearson on (03) 5327 8374 or email@example.com.
+If you have questions about which WIL option is the best fit for you, or about planning where WIL can fit in your study plan, please contact the WIL team on email@example.com.

 For an overview of your WIL options and your eligibility, please see the WIL flowchart (pdf, 108kb).